-If you are using the MWTM to manage ITP and RAN-O networks, you can uniquely identify node types by the DNS hostnames that you assign to them.
+If you are using the MWTM to manage multiple network types, you can uniquely identify node types by the DNS host names that you assign to them.
 For example, you can incorporate the string itp into the hostname of an ITP node (as in itp-75).
-Similarly, RAN-O nodes can employ a unique host naming scheme (for example, rano-34).
-In addition, you can separate the ITP and RAN-O node types into different management subviews with, for example, one subview for ITP and another subview for RAN-O nodes.
-For more information about creating views and subviews, refer to Chapter 7, "Managing Views."
+Similarly, IPRAN nodes can employ a unique host naming scheme (for example, rano-34).
+In addition, you can segregate the nodes of different network types into different management subviews with, for example, one subview for ITP and another subview for IPRAN nodes.
+For more information about creating views and subviews, see Chapter 6, "Managing Views."

-What is Client/Server Architecture?
+What Is Client/Server Architecture?